Avantage Equine Massage Therapy

 • Resolving muscle and pain related behaviour problems.

-• Reduced emotional stress due to pain relief and accessing para sympathetic nervous system.
-Lowering cortisol concentration.
+• Reduction of emotional stress due to pain relief and accessing para sympathetic nervous system to lower cortisol concentration.

 • Free movement due reduction of discomfort and past injuries.